New Restaurant Equipment Means Long-Term Savings

 Most people know the longer you drive a car, the worse it’s likely to be on gas mileage.
 As parts of the engine wear down or out, they don’t fire like they used to, meaning it takes more gas to keep going.
 The same principle applies to kitchen equipment.
 Wear and tear makes it less efficient, meaning it uses more energy or gas.
 Additionally, newer technology allows manufacturers to develop more efficient pieces, so new definitely wins in this test.

-Benefit No. 8: Older Pieces May Not Meet Current Health and Safety Codes
+Benefit No. 8: Meet Health Codes

 Restaurant equipment is always evolving to provide a better product, whether that means stainless steel surfaces are added so it’s easier to clean, coved corners are used so bacteria can’t collect as easily, or ventilation is improved to reduce fire potential.
 As the technology develops, regulations typically aren’t far behind.
 That could mean the used piece you’re looking at is ruled out by new health or safety regulations.
 Overall, new commercial equipment is likely to be cleaner and safer than used, anyway.